-Grand Junction is Colorado’s Wine Country: Just a few hours west of Denver, Grand Junction provides visitors a truly unique Colorado escape within the Grand Valley.
-With access to 22 wineries, 3,000 square miles of state and federally protected public lands, outstanding outdoor activities including biking, hiking and fishing, some of the best golf in the state, unique shopping and dining experiences, arts and culture, and so much more.
+Your Colorado visit isn't complete without a visit to Grand Junction!
+Just a few hours west of Denver, Grand Junction provides visitors with a truly unique Colorado escape.
+With access to over 1.7 million acres of state and federally protected public lands, outstanding outdoor activities including biking, hiking and fishing, some of the best golf in the state, unique shopping and dining experiences, arts and culture, and so much more.
 Here are just 10 ways to explore Grand Junction:

-1. Celebrate at the Colorado National Monument.
-The National Park Service successfully celebrated its Centennial in 2016.
-Start by exploring the Colorado National Monument, touted by Outside Magazine and USA Today as one of the top 10 best places for solitude in the US.
+1. Explore the Colorado National Monument at Sunrise.
+No matter the time of year, it's always a great opportunity to soak in beauty of these red rock canyons.
+Touted by Outside Magazine and USA Today as one of the top 10 best places for solitude in the US.

 Idea: Mountain biking does not have to be hard-core, check out the newly expanded Three Sisters Park. *Careful* -the adjacent Lunch Loops trail system is for advanced riders only.
-The kiddos would also like the easiest and most family-friendly trails: Rustler's Loop (at Kokopelli), Kessel Run (at 18 Road), or Prime Cut (Bookcliffs).
+The kiddos would also like the easiest and most family-friendly trails in the valley: Rustler's Loop (at Kokopelli Loops), Kessel Run (at 18 Road), or Prime Cut (at 18 Road).

-Idea: Don’t miss the #3 public golf course in Colorado as ranked by golf digest, The Golf Club at Redlands Mesa.
+Idea: Don’t miss the #1 public golf course in Colorado as ranked by Golf Digest, The Golf Club at Redlands Mesa.

 6. 50 years and going strong at the Museum of the West.
 Fulfill your inner cowboy or cowgirl with a trip to a museum dedicated to the Western lifestyle in downtown Grand Junction.

-Idea: have you ever imagined what life was like for a pioneer?
+Idea: Have you ever imagined what life was like for a pioneer?
 “Ride” the stagecoach to see for yourself.
-Or really go back in time with a dino dig at their sister museum, Dinosaur Journey, in Fruita.
+Or really go back in time with a dino dig at their sister museum, Dinosaur Journey.

-Idea: watch them make the sweet tooth cure, almond toffee, at Enstrom Candies.
+Idea: Watch them make the sweet tooth cure, mouth-watering almond toffee, at Enstrom Candies.

 Ready to Visit Grand Junction?